Emotional Maturity: What It Looks Like

 Some people are adept at managing their emotions better than others.
+These people can be characterized as emotionally mature people.
 They are better able to navigate through the wide emotional spectrum where others often end up feeling overwhelmed with emotions.
 And that’s the difference between emotional maturity and immaturity.

 Of course, other factors also play a role when it comes to managing emotions – from personality to self-control and from temperament to attachment styles – everything plays some or the other role.